StatsRhian/personal-projects/review.md

 # November 2018 :fireworks:

 1. Setting up R-Ladies Lancaster.
-    Made a good start by making the questionnaire, and advertising the event.
-Got overwhelmed with other work.
-In December I will contact the organisers, choose a date in Jan, and kick it off fully in January.
 2. Applying for CStat status
 3. Climbing
 4. Buying a house :house_with_garden: